Hans Lollik Islands: Animal life

-No native terrestrial mammals occur on either Great Hans Lollik or Little Hans Lollik.
+No native terrestrial mammals live on Great Hans Lollik or Little Hans Lollik.
 The black rat (Rattus rattus) was introduced by early European settlers within the last 500 years.
-The European rabbit (Oryctolagus cuniculus), cats (Felis catus) and donkeys (Equus asinus) have been intentionally released.
+The European rabbit (Oryctolagus cuniculus), cats (Felis catus), and donkeys (Equus asinus) have been intentionally released.
 There should be four native species of bats present: Noctilio leporinus (a fishing bat), Molossus molossus (a small insectivore), Jamaican fruit bat Artibeus jamaicensis, and Antillean fruit-eating bat Brachyphylla cavernarum (a pollen and nectar feeder).

 Reptiles and amphibians

 The herpetofauna of Hans Lollik has not been well studied, but species composition should closely resemble that of St. Thomas.
 Several species of lizards, common on nearby islands, have never been documented on Hans Lollik.

-Based on their distribution and habitat requirements on surrounding islands, one might expect the following species to be present as well: Iguana iguana, Hemidactylus mabouia, Mabuya mabouya, and Amphisbaena fenestrata.
+Based on their distribution and habitat requirements on surrounding islands, one might expect the following species to be present as well: Iguana iguana, Hemidactylus mabouia, Spondylurus semitaeniatus and Amphisbaena fenestrata.
 Iguana pinguis, a species endemic to the Puerto Rico Bank, has been extirpated from most developed islands in the region, but might survive on one or more of the islands in the study area.
 Two snakes found on St. Thomas might occur on Hans Lollik: Typhlops richardii and Liophis exequuis.
 Liophis portoricensis (a lizard-eating ground snake) has been reduced in numbers or extirpated on the large islands within its range.